 Opus Talent Solutions and the Opus Talent Solutions logo are trademarks and tradenames of the opus professional services group and may not be reproduced or copied without consent.

-We are Opus Talent Solutions, incorporated as Opus Professional Services Group Limited.
-Our registered address is Portwall Place, Portwall Lane, Bristol BS1 6NA and you can contact us by email at email@example.com or by telephone on +44 (0) 117 968 9292.
+We are Opus Recruitment Solutions, incorporated as Opus Recruitment Solutions Limited and part of Opus Professional Services Group Limited.
+Our registered address is 5th Floor, Becket House, 36 Old Jewry, London EC2R 8DD and you can contact us for all personal data privacy matters by email at email@example.com or by telephone on +44 (0) 117 968 9292.

-Opus Talent Solutions is a global group of companies which provides talent solution services, including permanent and temporary recruitment services, to clients looking to recruit personnel for their businesses.
-We have offices in Bristol, London, Reading, Manchester, Amsterdam, New York, Sydney and Hong Kong and details of all our group companies can be found at the end of this Policy.
+Opus Recruitment Solutions is part of a global group of companies which provides talent solution services, including permanent and temporary recruitment services to clients looking to recruit personnel for their businesses.
+We have offices in Bristol, London, Manchester, Amsterdam, New York, Sydney and Hong Kong and details of all our group companies can be found at the end of this Policy.

 For the purposes of compliance with local laws in force from time to time, the registered entity in your market or who you do business with will be the data controller.

-Opus Talent Solutions takes data protection seriously and aims to comply with best industry practice and all local laws.
-The application of this policy may be varied in accordance with local legal requirements and we may issue a country specific notice setting out specific provisions and practices in that jurisdiction.
+Opus Recruitment Solutions takes data protection seriously and aims to comply with all applicable Data Protection legislation, industry best practice and all local laws.
+The application of this policy may vary in accordance with local legal requirements and we may issue a country specific notice setting out specific provisions and practices in that jurisdiction.

 We at Opus Talent Solutions take your personal data seriously.
-This Policy:
+This Privacy Notice:

 We collect information about you which enables us to find available opportunities and assess your suitability throughout the recruitment process.
 This is collected in our capacity as a recruitment agency, recruitment business and talent consultancy as well as an employer if you want to work for us.